 During normal operation, all pumps should be in "Automatic" mode to effectively control the system.
-The controls monitor the system pressure condition (see Table 3-1), starts and stops the compressors depending on changing pressure conditions, and automatically alternates the lead position between compressor units.
+The controls monitor the system pressure condition (see the table 3-1), starts and stops the compressors depending on changing pressure conditions, and automatically alternates the lead position between compressor units.

-In a typical duplex system, one compressor will be able to handle the system load.
-The control will signal the lead compressor to start at 90 psig with falling system pressure.
-If the one compressor can carry the load, then the system pressure will rise to 110 psig.
+In a typical duplex system, the control will signal the lead compressor to start at 130 psig with falling system pressure.
+If the one compressor can carry the load, then the system pressure will rise to 140 psig.
 At this point, the control will turn off the lead compressor.
-When the system pressure drops again to 90 psig, the control will automatically sequence the lead role to the other compressor and will start it.
+When the system pressure drops again to 130 psig, the control will automatically sequence the lead role to the other compressor and will start it.
 This is known as "first on/first off" instead of the more traditional "last on/first off".
 With the "first on/first off" sequencing technique, starts and stops on the compressor are minimized.
 If the lead compressor runs continuously in lead for more than 17 minutes, the control will automatically sequence the compressor attempting to evenly distribute the run time among all available compressors.
-If during operation, the second compressor is required to come on in addition to the lead compressor, the control will turn on the "Lag Alarm" (see Section 3.6).
+In a triplex or quadruplex system, the operation is very similar to the duplex operation described above.